 The Bachelor of Fine Arts degree in art and design is comprised of the following categories of study delineated by the National Association of Schools of Art and Design (NASAD), which sets accreditation standards.

-Eligible applicants to FIT’s upper-division BFA program in Computer Animation and Interactive Media will have completed their first and second years of study, and will bring 60-64 transferable credits in art foundation, media studies, digital drawing and rendering, art history and general education to become successful Computer Animation and Interactive Media students.
+Eligible applicants to FIT’s upper-division BFA program in Animation, Interactive Media & Game Design will have completed their first and second years of study, and will bring 60–64 transferable credits in Art Foundation, Media Studies, Digital Drawing and Rendering, Art History, and General Education to become successful Animation, Interactive Media & Game Design students.

 Those applicants who have not completed the requisite specialized courses for a major must complete the required “bridge” courses or an appropriate one- or two-year degree program offered by FIT before they may be considered for admission to the college’s bachelor’s degree programs.